Srishti002/Image-Compression-using-K-means-clustering/README.md

 ## Step By Step Guide :

-1. First load the desired image whichu want to compress
+1. First load the desired image which you want to compress
 2. Then convert it into 2D shape.
 3. Now randomly initialize the centroids.
+Here K=16 means we are selecting 16 different pixels from 16384 pixel values.

    ![](https://github.com/Srishti002/Image-Compression-using-K-means-clustering/blob/main/Images/Screenshot%202024-11-04%20164657.png)